aptise/peter_sslers/README.md

 * What AcmeAuthorizations are still pending?
 * What AcmeChallenges are active?
-* Which external ips are triggering my AcmeChallenges?
+* Which external IPs are triggering my AcmeChallenges?
 * Where did this PrivateKey come from?
 * How many requests have I been making to upstream servers?